abhisek247767/PeopleHub-Frontend/README.md

 # 4. Open in browser
 http://localhost:4200/
 ```
 congratulations you have done the frontennd set up .
+### Please follow me and star the repo for my motivation (Mandatory😃)
 Now go to backend repo for set up backend repository [PeopleHub-Backend (Node.js)](https://github.com/abhisek247767/PeopleHub-Backend)